user27828/exercise_dna_sequence_match/README.md

 # exercise_dna_sequence_match
 <h2>PHP Exercise - DNA Sequence Match</h2>
-This was an code exercise requested for a role.
-I did not want the code to go to waste, so I'm releasing it here to assist anyone who might be trying to solve similar issues.
+<em>This was a code exercise requested for a role.
+I did not want the code to go to waste, so I'm releasing it here to assist anyone who might be trying to solve similar issues.</em><br />
 <strong>I am not a geneticist, nor have I played one on TV.
 Please do not throw this logic into your fancy new CRISPR machine!</strong>

 <h3>Exercise Goals</h3>